 A bowl of cranberry sauce with a spoon.

 You only need a few ingredients and 15 minutes to make the perfect cranberry sauce for your holiday feast.
-The cinnamon and orange zest is what makes it so good!
+The cinnamon and orange zest are what make it so irresistibly good!

 Save this recipe!